rohitghsh/InvestmentPortfolioAllocation/README.md

-# Portfolio Selection, Optimization and Comparison
+# Investment Portfolio Selection, Optimization and Comparison
 Hello!
 Welcome to my notebook on Stock portfolio selection, optimization and comparison.

 In this notebook I aim to guide you on my project, while showing you my code and results in a well documented manner.
 Below is the gist of our work: